bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.nn (nn 2017) =

+- Show a message if user is running to old WordPress version, and don't continue to run.
+  Should fix stuff like https://wordpress.org/support/topic/simple-history-i-cannot-login/.

 = 2.19 (November 2017) =

 - Add filter `simple_history/user_can_clear_log`.
 Return `false` from this filter to disable the "Clear blog" button.